itsmejoshleach/A-Level-Computer-Science-Project/Writeup.md

 Essential Features:

-- The software needs to have the ability to create PDF invoices, that can then be sent to clients.
+  The software needs to have the ability to create PDF invoices, that can then be sent to clients.
+This means it must be formatted nicely.
-- It must be easy to use as an app.
+  It must be easy to use and intuitive to use the app. - This means easily recognisable symbols and menu labels.
-- It must have the ability to add branding, and/or customize the look of the invoice
+  It must have the ability to add custom branding, and/or customise the look of te invoice.
+This means custom Logo's, custom colours and/or custom templates.
-- It must be able to invoice for products to for services.
+  The invoice must work for both products and services.

 Limitations: